 The term “literary generation,” as defined by Julius Petersen in Die literarischen Generationen (Berlin, 1930), has been widely used in Spanish literary history, but it remains controversial, some critics opting to use less restrictive labels, such as group or constellation.
 As a matter of fact, this cluster of writers seem to lack some of the criteria that define a literary generation: historical motivation, clear leadership, and shared influences, technique, and style.

-Some critics have proposed the gathering at the Ateneo de Sevilla as the historical event that bounds the poets together as a “literary generation.”
+Some critics have proposed the gathering at the Ateneo de Sevilla as the historical event that binds the poets together as a “literary generation.”
 The Generation of ´27 contrasts in this regard with the Generation of ´98, which is marked by the Spanish-American War of 1898, commonly known as “el desastre” (“the Disaster”) in Spain, an event that leads many intellectuals of the time to inquire into the question of Spanish national identity.
-The 300th anniversary of the death of Andalusian baroque poet Luis de Góngora y Argote (1561-1627), celebrated at the Ateneo, created fertile ground for a questioning of aesthetic approaches that gave the group of writers a sense of common purpose.
+The 300th anniversary of Góngora y Argote’s death, celebrated at the Ateneo, created fertile ground for a questioning of aesthetic approaches that gave the group of writers a sense of common purpose.

 Although the poets of the Generation of ’27 do not have a clear leader, they did hold poet Juan Ramón Jiménez (1881-1958) in high regard and were fond of philosopher and essayist José Ortega y Gasset (1883-1955).
 Jiménez was a guide and source of inspiration, rather than a leader.
 He impressed the younger writers with his seminal role in literary movements in the late teens of the 20th century.